-Align Retail Market Subcommittee Goals with TAC goals and the strategic vision of the ERCOT Board of Directors.
+Align Retail Market Subcommittee Goals with TAC Goals and Strategic Initiatives.

-Maintain rules that support Retail Market processes and promote market solutions that are consistent with PURA and PUC.
+Maintain rules and guides supporting Retail Market processes to ensure consistency with PURA, PUCT rules and ERCOT Protocols.

-Collaborate with WMS to ensure the incorporation of demand response and load participation in the Wholesale market including participation in the ERCOT annual demand response survey.
+Collectively with WMS or other Market Forum develop and maintain processes supporting the incorporation of demand response and load participation in the Wholesale market as well as participation in the ERCOT annual demand response survey.

-Support ERCOT’s initiatives to develop retail processes for integrating or transitioning Load into ERCOT as needed.
+Support ERCOT’s initiatives and develop retail processes for integrating or transitioning large load into ERCOT.

-Explore and implement Retail Market enhancements, process improvements, cost efficiencies, and evaluate lessons learned from previous events.
+Evaluate lessons learned from previous events and support the implementation of improvements of Market processes as needed.

 Maintain market rules that support open access to the ERCOT retail market.

-Continue to work with ERCOT to develop Protocols and other market improvements that support increased data transparency and data availability to the market.
+Work with ERCOT and Market Participants to maintain or develop improvements supporting timely and accurate data transparency and availability.

-Assess and develop Retail Market training initiatives that may include ERCOT’s Learning Management System’s (LMS) online modules and Instructor Led Market Training courses and/or webinars.
+Support, maintain or develop Retail Market training materials and processes.

-Assess and improve communications and notifications processes for all Market Participants including ERCOT.
+Collectively with ERCOT monitor and improve Market communication and notification processes as possible.

-Work with ERCOT staff and Transmission and Distribution Service Provider staff to address issues and facilitate improvements to market rules pertaining to load profiling as reflected in the ERCOT Protocols and the Load Profiling Guide.
+Work with ERCOT and Market Participants to address issues and facilitate changes as needed supporting Load Profiles and load profiling.

-Monitor Retail Load Profiling Annual Validation.
+Monitor Retail Load Profiling Annual Validation status updates, Weather sensitivity reporting and promote changes as warranted.

+Maintain Market Data Transparency Service Level Agreement and Retail and ListServe IT Services SLA

-Support retail system testing and implementation and continue to monitor performance post-implementation.
+Support Retail Market system testing, implementations and monitor performance post-implementation.

-Support ERCOT’s Summer preparedness efforts including Mass Transition drill and associated workshops.
+Facilitate Summer and Winter preparedness efforts including assessments, workshops, needed modifications to Retail processes and if necessary a Mass Transition drill.

+Participate in coordination or other activities supporting implementation of TX SET 5.0 and associated Marketrak system changes.

+Continue development and maintain processes related to data for Daily Settlement